gr-yb/yugabyte-differential-backup/differential-backup.md

       * Backup history retention time
       * Restore_points to retain ←- when do I expire?
 When do we move slowly changing files?

-Restore points are explained in the section
+Restore points are explained in the section [Restore Points,  Backup Retention, and File Removal](##restore-points,-backup-retention,-and-file-removal).

+## Restores

+Restores for differential backups leverage the current distributed backup functionality but instead of copying directories it copies files.

+The process is to retrieve the manifest from the user selected snapshot, get the manifest,  and iterate through the files in the manifest copying the files.
+The post-processing once files are copied is the same as is done by the [yb_backup.py](https://github.com/yugabyte/yugabyte-db/blob/master/managed/devops/bin/yb_backup.py) program.

 ## Example